Unifying Masked Diffusion Models with Various Generation Orders and Beyond: Experimental results

 \textbf{Correlation between $\theta$, $\phi$, $\psi$.} To understand how the learned scheduler interacts with the diffusion backbone, we track Pearson correlations between the forward velocity $A_\phi^{(i)}(\mathbf{x},t)$, the reverse-time velocity predicted by $\psi$, $\hat A_\psi^{(i)}(\mathbf{z}_t,t)$, and the backbone's token-level reconstruction confidence toward ground truth $\langle \mathbf{x}_\theta^{(i)}(\mathbf{z}_t,t), \mathbf{x}^{(i)}\rangle$.
 Figure~\ref{fig:pearson_corr} shows that $A_\phi^{(i)}(\mathbf{x},t)$ quickly becomes positively correlated with reconstruction confidence and remains stable throughout training.
 This suggests that the learned $\phi$ assigns higher denoising emphasis to tokens that the backbone $\theta$ can reconstruct more reliably at the current time $t$.
 We also observe a positive correlation between $\hat A_\psi^{(i)}(\mathbf{z}_t,t)$ and reconstruction confidence, indicating that $\psi$ learns to infer which masked tokens are currently easier to predict from the partially observed context $\mathbf{z}_t$.
 Finally, the strong correlation between $A_\phi$ and $\hat A_\psi$ supports that the velocity-matching term $\mathcal{L}_{\mathrm{velocity}}$ effectively aligns the forward and reverse velocities.

 \textbf{\method{} is a fast and efficient learner.}

 Figure~\ref{fig:training_curve} reports test PPL on OWT with wall-clock time, where the curves are truncated when \method{} reaches the 1M-step MDLM reference performance (PPL=23.0).
 Notably, \method{} attains this target after only 0.18M steps, compared to 1M steps for MDLM, indicating that comparable performance can be achieved after seeing only $\sim$18\% of tokens.
-Moreover, across the shared wall-clock budget in Figure~\ref{fig:training_curve}, \method{} consistently achieves lower PPL than MDLM, suggesting that it learns faster and more efficiently in practice.
+In terms of wall-clock time, this corresponds to $\sim50$ hours for \method{} versus $\sim150$ hours for the 1M-step MDLM reference, making \method{} \textbf{about 3$\times$ faster in practice}.
+Moreover, across the shared wall-clock budget in Figure~\ref{fig:training_curve}, \method{} consistently achieves lower PPL than MDLM, further suggesting that it learns faster and more efficiently in practice.